A Time to Choose

 and a time for every matter under heaven:

-a time to want to get pregnant,
+to want to get pregnant,

 and a time to want options for birth control;

-a time to plan to have children,
+to plan to have children,

 and a time to plan not to have children;

-a time to choose to end a pregnancy,
+to choose to end a pregnancy,

 and a time to heal after a pregnancy;

-a time to break down stereotypes about “pregnant teenage girls,”
+to break down stereotypes about “pregnant teenage girls,”

 and a time to build up boys’ and girls’ knowledge